-Methods and assumptions used t o determine contribution rates: Valuation date Actuarially determined contribution rates are calculated as of July 1, two years prior to the end of the fiscal year in which contributions are reported.
+Methods and assumptions used to determine contribution rates:

+Valuation date Actuarially determined contribution rates are calculated as of July 1, two years prior to the end of the fiscal year in which contributions are reported.
 Actuarial cost method Entry age actuarial cost method.
 Amortization method Level dollar, closed periods.
-Remaining amortization period 20.86 years as of July 1, 2016.
+Remaining amortization period 19.85 years as of July 1, 2017.
 The July 1, 2010 amortization bases were combined into a single amortization base and amortized over 30 years.
-Any changes in unfunded Actuarial Accrued Liability (UAAL) due to actuarial experience gains or losses after July 1, 2010 are separately amortized over a fixed (closed) 30-year period effective with that valuation.
+Any changes in Unfunded Actuarial Accrued Liability (UAAL) due to actuarial experience gains or losses after July 1, 2010, are separately amortized over a fixed (closed) 30-year period effective with that valuation.
 Any changes in UAAL due to a change in actuarial assumptions or plan provisions are separately amortized over a fixed (closed) 15-year period.
-Any changes in UAAL due to actuarial experience gains or losses or a change in actuarial assumptions after July 1, 2014 are separately amortized over a fixed (closed) 20-year period.
+Any changes in UAAL due to actuarial experience gains or losses or a change in actuarial assumptions after July 1, 2014, are separately amortized over a fixed (closed) 20-year period.
 Asset valuation method The market value of assets less unrecognized returns in each of the last five years.
 An unrecognized return is equal to the difference between the actual and the expected return on a market value basis and is recognized over a five-year period.
 Inflation 3.00%.
-Investment rate of return 7.25%, net of investment expenses, includes inflation.
+Investment rate of return 7.25%, net of investment expenses, including inflation.
 Projected salary increases 3.75 - 6.15%, includes inflation.
 Cost-of-living adjustments 2.00%.
 Mortality For active and inactive members, mortality rates are based on the RP-2014 White Collar Employee Mortality Table, projected with the two-dimensional MP-2014 projection scale to 2029.
 For healthy retirees, mortality rates are based on the RP-2014 White Collar Healthy Annuitant Mortality Table, projected with the two-dimensional MP-2014 projection scale to 2029 with ages set forward one year.
-For disabled retirees, mortality rates are based on the RP-2014 Disabled Retiree Mortality Table, projected with the two-dimensional MP-2014 projection scale to 2029 with ages set back one year for males and set forward 5 years for females.
+For disabled retirees, mortality rates are based on the RP-2014 Disabled Retiree Mortality Table, projected with the two-dimensional MP-2019 with ages set forward 5 years for females.

 A money-weighted rate of return considers the changing amounts actually invested during a period and weights the amount of pension plan investments by the proportion of time they are available to earn a return during that period.
-The annual money-weighted rates of return, net of investment expense adjusted for changing amounts actually invested for the years ended June 30 were as follows:
+The annual money-weighted rates of return, net of investment expense adjusted for changing amounts actually invested for the years ended June 30 are as follows:

-(shown as percentage)
+(shown as percentage e)

 LAST 10 FISCAL YEARS ANNUAL MONEY-WEIGHTED RATE OF RETURN, NET OF INVESTMENT EXPENSE

+2018 7.7%

-2017 14.5%
+2017 14.5

 2016 (2.0)

 2015 3.4

 2014 17.3

 2013 11.2

 2012 0.9

 2011 22.3

 2010 13.2

 2009 (19.3)

-2008 (5.7)

-REQUIRED SUPPLEMENTARY INFORMATION - UC-VERIP

-Actuarial Information
+UC-VERIP Actuarial Information

-The schedule of changes in net pension liability includes multi-year trend information about whether the pension assets are increasing or decreasing over time relative to the pension liabilities.
+The schedule of changes in net pension liability includes multiyear trend information about whether the pension assets are increasing or decreasing over time relative to the pension liabilities.
 The schedule of changes in the net pension liability for the UC-VERIP as of June 30 is: